robclu/leapfrog/README.md

-The leapfrog crate contains two HashMap implementations, `HashMap`, which is a single-threaded HashMap, which can be used as an alternative to rusts built in HashMap (without somewhat limited functionality but better performance), and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be used concurrently from any number of threads.
+The leapfrog crate contains two HashMap implementations, `HashMap`, which is a single-threaded HashMap, which can be used as an alternative to rusts built in HashMap (with somewhat limited functionality but better performance), and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be used concurrently from any number of threads.
 The performance for most real-world use cases is around 2x the next fastest Rust